-Only the Headteacher (or the acting Headteacher) has the power to suspend or permanently exclude a child from school.
+Only the Headteacher (or the Deputy headteacher acting with the head's authority, can exclude a pupil from school) has the power to suspend or permanently exclude a child from school.
 The process for doing this is explained in detail in the school's Exclusions Policy.